Extreme Measures To Save Your Business From Bankruptcy

 1. File for Bankruptcy

 This is, of course, one of the extreme measures you can take to save your business from bankruptcy.
 It should make a lot of sense to start with this option as it will help to protect your business from your creditors.
 If your business is faced with so many commitments and overwhelming debt obligations, the last thing you want is having creditors knock on your doors.
 This will be like adding salt to an injury.
 Now, filing for bankruptcy is one of the most extreme measures you can take and the smartest decisions you’ll ever make for your business.
 But before you take this step, it’s important that you learn how it works.
 Bankruptcy is a lifeline for businesses and companies drowning in debt.
 You’ll need to petition the court to release you from the debt liabilities.
-This means that you need to hire a bankruptcy and insolvency attorney when filing for bankruptcy.
+This means that you need to hire a bankruptcy and insolvency attorney when filing for chapter 7 bankruptcy.
 This is somewhat a tricky process but in essence, it will give you some leeway into strategizing and more time to consolidate your finances.
 However, this doesn’t mean that you’ll go scot-free and not pay your debts.
 This just means that you have a second chance to make things right!

 2. Dispose of Any Assets That You Can Afford To Lose